hucheng-IIE/PECF/README.md

-# Counterfactual-Augmented Representation Learning based Event Prediction.
+# PECF
+This is the source code for paper ''Counterfactual-Augmented Representation Learning based Event Prediction'' appeared in the proceedings of ICME 2025 (Main Track).

 ## Get Started